ECG Level 1 Tutorial: Analyze the Waveforms

 WHY these criteria are required?

-• everything must happen in this order
+• everything must happen in this order which creates a P wave before the QRS

 This lesson might seem like a small detail, but it is a very important concept: we are dedicating an entire lesson on it.
 Try the practice sessions and see how you do.